Verma314/haskell-snippets/README.md

 myParser :: Text.Parsec.Prim.Parsec String () String ;
 myParser = (string "aditya") <|> (string "awesom")
 ```
 The above does not work.
-Somehow.
-Idk why.
 ```
 > parse myParser "source:ghci" "adit"Left "source:ghci" (line 1, column 1):
 unexpected end of input
 expecting "aditya"
 ```

-Actually,  <|> only attempts the option on the right if the option on the left consumed **no input.**
+Actually, the reason is, <|> only attempts the option on the right if the option on the left consumed **no input.**
 ```
 *Main> myParser :: Text.Parsec.Prim.Parsec String () String ; myParser = (string "aditya") <|> (string "zezima")
 *Main>